HEWERS89/HalloweenGame/README.md

 ## Comments
 Due to changing game idea late into development time some features are missing from the game that i would have liked.
 A function to generate final score with players name.
 And noise to accompany right and wrong answers.
 Unfortunately time ran out on this project.
 I learned a lot throughout this process, Javascript was and is a challenge I plan on developing those skills.
-I plan on updating this game at a later date or re-designing to reflect skills learned later.
+I plan on updating this game at a later date or redesigning to reflect skills learned later.

 ## Credits